BSGIP team photo_2022

 The Battery Storage and Grid Integration Team, 2022

-Established in April 2018 the Battery Storage and Grid Integration Program (BSGIP) undertakes socio-techno-economic research, development and demonstration activities that support the global energy transition and help achieve economy-wide decarbonisation.
+BSGIP continues to undertake socio-techno-economic research, development and demonstration activities that support the global energy transition and help achieve economy-wide decarbonisation.

 Work within the program encompasses detailed disciplinary work on components of the global energy system and on how we integrate these components together to support energy transition and decarbonisation.
 Staff within the Program have broad expertise that includes engineering, chemistry, computer sciences, physics, economics and the social sciences.
 The Program places a strong focus on translational research which is defined as simultaneously advancing the body of knowledge and advancing the practice in the field.